 I’ve always liked drawing, for that reason I studied for five years at the “Ecole des Arts Appliqués” (art school) in Paris.
-After studying, I chose to start writing and illustrate books to be able to have the freedom to sail accross the world on my ship together with my wife Monique – faraway from the usual phonecalls and meetings, living from my royalties….in my dreams…
+After studying, I chose to start writing and illustrate books to be able to have the freedom to sail across the world on my ship together with my wife Monique – faraway from the usual phonecalls and meetings, living from my royalties….in my dreams…

 – Why did you choose to make children’s books ?

 No doubt because it took me a long time to grow up myself !

 – What did you prefer doing at the time : to write stories or illustrate them ?

 I’m passionate about both, in different ways according to the subject.
 In any case, I felt comfortable only when I was able to do both : to come up with the story, write the texts and make sketches and the page setup as well, as I have done with almost all my productions.

 – How exactly did you make those books, how did you start on a new book ?

 Using my instincts and reflection of certain things and a little imagination !
 In fact, creating new stories has never been a problem, and I’ve always had ambition – I’m the type of active person who can never just stay in one place.

 Every time I first came up with the theme of a book (series), then chose the size and number of pages a book should have, and then made a sketch of the first book, which I presented to an editor (Casterman, Nathan, Hachette, etc).